PiggyAwesome/useless/README.md

-Yo mamma so fat it aint funny
+Yo mamma is so fat a truck hit her and she said, Hey who threw that rock?